Jelosus2/DatasetEditor/README.md

 ### Bulk Tag Ops + Undo/Redo
 ![Bulk ops](.github/images/bulk_ops.gif)

-You messed up the tags of your dataset?
+Messed up the tags of your dataset?
 Fear not, you can easily fix them using bulk tag operations and with the help of undo/redo actions

 ### Built-in Python Autotagger
 ![Autotagging](.github/images/autotagging.gif)